 Exemption from the oral examination

 The candidates who send Consules a certificate proving their knowledge of English, through the application form or sending an email to email@example.com , will be exempt from the oral examination.
 The certificates must be valid on the date of the enrollment deadline and belong to the following list:

 - TOEFL (minimum score IBT 64, CBT 180, PBT 510);

 Former Consules delegates who attended a MUN program will be exempt from the oral examination.

-Information about the participation fees and the procedure to access scholarships, funded by Consules, Universities, and Corporations, are indicated by the specific calls for participants available on this page.
+Information about the participation fees and the procedure to access scholarships, funded by Consules, Universities, and Corporations, will be indicated by the specific calls for participants available on this page from September 2018.